SenriNakamura/Automatic-Soil-Moisture-Sensor-with-Auditory-Feedback/README.md

 ### Core Components
 - STM32L4 Cortex-M4 Microcontroller
 - Capacitive Moisture Sensor
-- Speaker for auditory feedback (CL0201MA)
+- Speaker for auditory feedback via audio jack from STM32L4

 ### Functionality
-- **TL555 Timer Circuit Simulation**: The TL555 is configured to simulate variable soil moisture conditions by generating frequencies or pulse widths that mimic the analog output you'd expect from a traditional soil moisture sensor.
+- **Capacitive Moisture Sensor Simulation**: The sensor simulates variable soil moisture conditions by generating signals that mimic the analog output you'd expect from a traditional soil moisture sensor.
+Analog outputs of the sensor is converted to digital inputs to be read by the microcontroller.
-- **STM32L4 Interface**: The microcontroller reads the TL555's output, interpreting these signals to determine simulated moisture levels.
+- **STM32L4 Interface**: The microcontroller reads the sensor's output, interpreting these signals to determine simulated moisture levels.
-- **Auditory Feedback**: Based on this interpretation, the STM32L4 activates the speaker to emit sounds that correspond to the detected moisture level, with unique tones indicating dry, moist, or wet soil conditions.
+- **Auditory Feedback**: The STM32L4 activates the speaker to emit sounds that correspond to the detected moisture level, with unique tones indicating dry, moist, or wet soil conditions.

-### System Diagram
-*Include a visual diagram here showing the connections between the TL555 timer, STM32L4 microcontroller, and the speaker.*

 ## Tasks and Subtasks

 ### Hardware Setup
-- Integrate the TL555 timer circuit with the STM32L4, ensuring accurate signal generation that corresponds to varying moisture levels.
+- Integrate the capacitive moisture sensor with the STM32L4, ensuring accurate signal generation that corresponds to varying moisture levels.

 ### Software Development
-- Program the STM32L4 to interpret the TL555 signals.
+- Program the STM32L4 to interpret the sensor signals.
 - Develop an algorithm for mapping these signals to moisture conditions.
 - Implement logic for generating auditory feedback reflective of the moisture level.

 ### Testing and Calibration
-- Test the TL555 circuit's output range and its correlation to simulated moisture conditions.
+- Test the sensor's output range and its correlation to simulated moisture conditions.
 - Calibrate the auditory feedback system to ensure intuitive user interpretation.

 ### Documentation